Support Centre

 The PIPA provides that when consent is required under the PIPA to process the personal data of a child under the age of 14, the data handler must obtain the consent of the data subject's legal representative.
 The PIPA also provides that when obtaining the consent of the child's legal representative, the data handler may, without the legal representative's consent, collect data directly from the child that is necessary to seek consent from the child's legal representative.
 In such cases, the data to be collected directly from the child must be minimized to only what is necessary to seek the consent of the legal representative.

-Also, data handlers that are ICSPs are required to:
+Also, data handlers are required to:

 • communicate in an easily understandable form and use clear and plain language when notifying children of matters relating to the processing of personal data; and